-Armed with my proof and an exhilarating feeling that we were actually going to move forward, we took Grayson in to see the head pediatrician where we have been going since his birth.
+Next, armed with my proof and an exhilarating feeling that we were actually going to move forward.
+We took Grayson in to see the head pediatrician where we have been going since his birth.
 The nurse took one look at my notepad and my video camera and said in a smirky tone ” Great, the Doctor loves videos.”
 There was a little pain in my chest.
 Like she had just pricked me with a needle.
-The thought never crossed my mind that still we would not be taken seriously.
+The thought never crossed my mind that we still would not be taken seriously.

-The blood work came back negative.
+However, the blood work came back negative.
 He gave us a script to see an occupational therapist for an evaluation of his limp.
 The therapists put him through various physical and verbal tests.
 We were there for four hours and asked to come back again.
-They agreed that something was off but of course would not diagnose anything.
-Perhaps it was a form of cerebral palsy they said.
+They agreed that something was off, but of course, would not diagnose anything.
+Possibly a form of cerebral palsy they said.
 However, they clearly showed concern about more pressing cognitive issues.

 Next, the pediatrician ordered an MRI of Grayson’s brain.
 He said that would not have been his recommendation, but the occupational therapist’s report suggested it.
 Since he was so young, he would have to be put to sleep for the procedure.
 It was to be done at a hospital where I knew many people who worked there.
 A good friend of ours is a nurse anesthetist.
 He made arrangements to be the one to work with Grayson.
 I was so scared.
 He was scared.
 He had never experienced such an ordeal.
 Grayson was so brave even though he was unsure of what would happen to him.

 It was at that moment that a gut feeling came again that this would not be the end.
 I prayed that it would be.
-I prayed that his issues were a physical issue that we could work on with the occupational therapist and that he would be fine.
-I prayed that we could go back to our quiet life and that people would stop looking at me like I was an unhinged mother looking desperately for something that was not there.
+I prayed that his issues were physical that we could work on them with the occupational therapist and that he would be fine.
+Similarly, I prayed that we could go back to our quiet life.
+And that people would stop looking at me like I was an unhinged mother looking desperately for something that was not there.

 We received a call a few days later that the test was negative.
 Nothing showed up on the MRI that would show any cause for concern.
-We were given a script for occupational therapy, twice a week for six weeks.
+They gave us a script for occupational therapy, twice a week for six weeks.
 According to the pediatrician, all would be well.

-Each visit to the therapist office made that feeling come back again.
+Continually, each visit to the therapist’s office made that feeling come back again.
 That feeling that we were missing something.
-I could see it on the therapist’s face and her questions of a diagnosis.
+The therapist’s face and her questions of a diagnosis said it all.
 I wasn’t sure I had more fight in me.
 I was tired.
 But when I looked into my son’s eyes, I could see it.
 I didn’t know what it was, but I knew that as his mother I had to keep pressing on.